-The operation of the scour gate is covered in more detail in the paper 3P D Townshend, (2011) The Removal of Sediment using automatic self operating scour gates, International Conference on Sedimentation, Stellenbosch, South Africa.
+The operation of the scour gate is covered in more detail in the paper P D Townshend (2011).

 3. RELIABILITY OF AUTOMATIC SELF ACTUATING GATES

 These types of gates do not require any external source of power, either electrical or mechanical, to activate them.
 The activation to open and close is automatic and is determined by water levels only.